 This means 95% of our cabinetry packaging is now polystyrene free.

-Where we use MDF, our direct Chinese suppliers are now using 100% FSC Registered materials.
+Where we use MDF, our direct Chinese suppliers are now using 100% certified materials from responsibly managed forests.
 We are in the process of making this change for our other suppliers.

 All our homeware packaging is recycled, and our furniture packaging follows a closed-loop system - the cardboard we take away during delivery is recycled into new packaging.

 Firstly, what are carbon emissions?

 They are the release of carbon and other greenhouse gases (CO2e) by human activity that contribute to climate change.